Welcome to the City of Gloucester Elections page

 Voter Registration Information

-See below for instructions on how to register to vote online using the Secretary of the Commonwealth of MA voter registration:
+For instructions on how to register to vote using the Secretary of the Commonwealth online voter registration system:

-Massachusetts citizens can apply online by visiting Secretary Galvin’s Website at www.sec.state.ma.us and clicking the "Online Voter Registration" link to access the online application system.
+Massachusetts citizens can apply online by visiting Secretary Galvin’s Website at www.sec.state.ma.us and clicking the "Register to Vote" link to access the online application system.
 Any Massachusetts citizen who has a valid identification card issued by the Massachusetts Registry of Motor Vehicles will be able to use the online system to apply to register to vote, update their address or change their party enrollment.

-Massachusetts citizens who do not have identification issued by the Massachusetts Registry of Motor Vehicles can still complete an application online by visiting the State of Massachusetts Elections Page which they can then print, sign and mail or hand-deliver to their local election official.
+Massachusetts citizens who do not have identification issued by the Massachusetts Registry of Motor Vehicles can still complete an application online by visiting the State of Massachusetts Elections Page where they can then print, sign, mail, or hand-deliver the registration form to their local election official.

 Non-Registered Voter Information

-A non-registered voter has up to twenty (20) days prior to any election day to register to vote.
+A non-registered voter has up to ten (10) days prior to any election day to register to vote.
 If the voter fails to comply, then his/her name will not be posted on the registered voters list and he/she will not be able to cast his/her vote in that election.

-Change of Enrollment Forms also must be submitted by 8:00 pm 20 days prior to an election.
+Change of Enrollment Forms Must also be submitted 10 days prior to an election.

 An inactive voter is a voter who failed to answer census per the Massachusetts General Law Chapter 51, Section 4c.
 Every year, registered voters who failed to respond to the census will be made inactive on June 1st of that year.
 Voters who are made inactive are sent confirmation cards, which the voter can send back to the City Clerk’s office to be reinstated as active or to make an address change.

-To View Gloucester Election results visit the Elections Results Page of this Website.
+To View The City of Gloucester Election results visit the Elections Results Page of this Website.
 If you have further questions after viewing this site feel free to contact the Elections Desk at the City Clerk’s Office @ 978-281-9720 ext.
 2, email address: email@example.com.